opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 ### What's the catch?

 So far we've seen that PIT search is superior to other pagination methods.
 But what are the drawbacks?
-First, for a PIT, OpenSearch has to keep the segments even though they might have been merged already and are not needed for the live dataset.
+First, for a PIT, OpenSearch has to keep the segments even though they might have been merged and are not needed for the live dataset.
 This leads to an increased heap usage.
 Second, there is currently no built-in resiliency in PIT, so if your node goes down, all PIT segments are lost.

 ## How to use PIT